HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 ### Encrypting and Decrypting Files

 SMART Health Link files are always symmetrically encrypted with a SMART Health Links-specific key.
 Encryption is performed using JSON Web Encryption (JOSE JWE) compact serialization with `"alg": "dir"`, `"enc": "A256GCM"`, and a `cty` header indicating the content type of the payload (e.g., `application/smart-health-card`, `application/fhir+json`, etc).

 The JWE MAY include a `zip` header with the value `DEF` to indicate that the plaintext of the JWE is compressed using the DEFLATE algorithm as specified in RFC 1951, before being encrypted.
 (Note, this indicates "raw" DEFLATE compression, omitting any zlib headers.)

+Because the same encryption key is used for all files over time within a SMART Health Link, the SHL Sharing Application SHALL ensure a unique nonce (also known as initialization vector, or IV) for each encryption operation, including initial encryption of each file and every subsequent update.

 <p></p>